tom773/sim-engine-ravelin/README.md

 - Allow the sim action API to be accessed from the Axum API, independant of a tick-based sim run.
 Purspose is to build the world out and watch it grow.
 - Market clearing mechanisms.
 All transactions should be checked and settled within the financial system, with double entry accounting taking place.
 - Way down the line: Model distance.
 Each agent should have a location.
 What happens to the coffee shops if a big firm goes bust in a certain region?

-## Development Notes

-This is extracted from a larger project, so you might see references to an `api` crate that's not included here.
-The full platform includes a SvelteKit frontend and additional API services for enterprise risk analysis.

-The code is structured to be extensible - adding new agent types or financial instruments is pretty straightforward thanks to Rust's trait system.